Flagship Airlines Flight 3379: Aircraft and crew

 The aircraft was manufactured in 1991 and had logged 6,577 flying hours.

 Investigation

 On October 24, 1995, the National Transportation Safety Board (NTSB) released their report on the crash.
 The crash was blamed on Captain Hillis incorrectly assuming that an engine had failed.
 Hillis also failed to follow approved procedures for engine failure single-engine approach, go-around, and stall recovery.
 Flagship Airlines management was blamed for failing to identify, document, monitor, and remedy deficiencies in pilot performance and training.

 Memorial

-In May 2016, a memorial was dedicated at Carpenter Park in Cary, NC, USA to the passengers, crew, families, and responders of both Flight 3379 and AVAir Flight 3378, which crashed near the RDU Airport while dba American Eagle in 1988.
+In May 2016, a memorial was dedicated at Carpenter Park in Cary, NC, USA to the passengers, crew, families, and responders of both Flight 3379 and AVAir Flight 3378, which crashed near RDU Airport in 1988.

 In popular culture

 The crash was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Turboprop Terror".